top of page

 Venezuela’s downfall followed a historical script that has previously claimed nations like Argentina, Turkey, and Lebanon.
 The process is a mathematical certainty when debt grows faster than income:

-Once a nation’s primary resource is no longer under its control, the struggle ceases to be an internal economic issue and becomes a high-stakes geopolitical game.
-In this instance, the U.S. move wasn't just about leadership; it was about breaking China’s quiet control over Venezuela’s energy flow—effectively cutting off a system that operated outside the U.S. dollar.
+Once a nation’s primary resource is no longer under its control, the struggle ceases to be an internal economic issue.
+It becomes a high-stakes geopolitical game.
+In this instance, the U.S. move wasn't just about leadership.
+It was about breaking China’s quiet control over Venezuela’s energy flow—effectively cutting off a system that operated outside the U.S. dollar.

 The Case for Real Estate: The Ultimate Financial Fortress